ibm-cloud-docs/pattern-code-engine-ai-summary-app/resiliency-architecture.md

 # Architecture decisions for resiliency
 {: #resiliency-decisions}

-The following are resiliency architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.
+The following are resiliency architecture decisions for the inclusion of watsonx.ai summarization in the AI summarization using highly resilient serverless architecture pattern.

 ## Architecture decisions for high availability
 {: #high-availability}